 There are many things to consider when having a child at any age, but the issues can be more striking when you are having a baby over 40.
 It seems like many of the advantages and risks are amplified, and only you can determine which category carries more weight for you and your family.

 Hopefully this can get you thinking about some of the things to consider if you’re attempting to get pregnant or knowing what’s to come if you are pregnant.
+And hopefully we’ve been able to show some of the advantages in addition to the disadvantages you’ve likely seen all over the web.
 Be safe and good luck!